-Taking probiotics in pregnancy or giving them to infants doesn't prevent asthmaDecember 6th, 2013 in Diseases, Conditions, Syndromes /
+Taking probiotics in pregnancy or giving them to infants doesn't prevent asthmaDecember 6, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Taking probiotics has health benefits but preventing childhood asthma isn't one of them, shows newly published research led by medical scientists at the University of Alberta.